Create an Effective After-School Outreach Program for At-Risk Kids

 The Need to Reach At-Risk Kids

 It’s true: We’re reaching a lot of kids through these efforts.
 But to put it in perspective, there are around 75 million kids in the U.S., with at least one-third of those classified “at risk.”
 We have a couple million children in the Dallas area alone.
-That’s a lot of kids just running around in bad situations, without supervision and hungry.
-We want to get as many of them connected to an after-school program as possible where they will hear about God’s love for them.
+That’s a lot of kids in potentially harmful situations, without supervision and hungry.
+We want to get as many of them connected to an after-school program as possible where they’ll hear about God’s love for them.

 Various estimates say kids spend roughly 50 percent of their time at home, 30 percent at school, and the other 20 percent—somewhere else.
 The question is, where?
 Our goal is to capture that 20 percent, whether it’s during summer or school time.
 And that’s really the core of Scripture Union’s outreach to children.